Framework Overview

 PermanentInvalid data, authentication errors, logic errorsFail immediately95%

-Configuring Retry Behavior
+#Configuring Retry Behavior

 from daita.config.base import RetryPolicy, RetryStrategy

-# Configure retry policy
+# Advanced: Custom retry policy

 strategy=RetryStrategy.EXPONENTIAL,